-802.11g Wireless AP with WPA Support (wireless router only)
+- 802.11g Wireless AP with WPA Support

-With integrated 802.11g Wireless Access Point in the router, the device offers a quick and easy access among wired network, wireless network and broadband connection (ADSL) with single device simplicity, and as a result, mobility to the users.
+- With integrated 802.11g Wireless Access Point in the router, the device offers a quick and easy access among wired network, wireless network and broadband connection (ADSL) with single device simplicity, and as a result, mobility to the users.
 In addition to 54 Mbps 802.11g data rate, it also interoperates backward with existing 802.11b equipment.
-The Wireless Protected Access (WPA and WPA2) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN.
+The Wireless Protected Access (WPA1 and WAP2) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN.

-Fast Ethernet Switch
+- Fast Ethernet Switch